damianhakert/damianhakert.github.io/source/jobs/people-ops-administrator/index.md

 ## Responsibilities

+* Independently initiate and manage People Operations activities, including improvement of processes, but also take on a hands-on role in People Operations administration.
 * Prepare contracts and help ensure smooth onboarding of new team members.
 * Help ensure smooth offboarding of team members.
 * Handle administrative interactions for US-based team members with our payroll and benefits provider, TriNet.